MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Electrical-Engineering/part-113-Communication-Alarm-Systems-Equipment/subpart-113.30-Internal-Communications/section-113.30-25.md

 (d) Each voice-communication station device in the weather must be in a proper enclosure as required in 46 CFR 111.01-9.
 The audible-signal device must be outside the station enclosure.

-(e) Each station in a navigating bridge or a machinery space must be in an enclosure meeting at least Type 2 of NEMA 250 or IP 22 of IEC 60529 (both incorporated by reference; see 46 CFR 110.10-1).
+(e) Each station in a navigating bridge or a machinery space must be in an enclosure meeting at least Type 2 of NEMA 250 or IP 22 of IEC 60529:2013 (both incorporated by reference; see § 110.10-1 of this subpart).

 (f) In a noisy location, such as an engine room, there must be a booth or other equipment to permit reliable voice communication while the vessel is operating.